configcat/docs/website/docs/advanced/proxy/endpoints.md

 </td>
 <td><code>true</code></td>
 <td>Enables or disables the sending of CORS headers.
 It can be used to restrict access to specific domains.
 By default, the Proxy allows each origin by setting the <code>Access-Control-Allow-Origin</code> response header to the request's origin.
-You can override this functionality by restricting the allowed origins with the the <code>allowed_origins</code> or <code>allowed_origins_regex</code> options.</td>
+You can override this functionality by restricting the allowed origins with the <code>allowed_origins</code> or <code>allowed_origins_regex</code> options.</td>
 </tr>

 <tr>